darky/the-most-convenient-debug/README.md

 ## How it works

 Further we will see an implementation example.
-It's based on JavaScript/TypeScript and Node.js runtime, but it can be implemented on any programming language and any runtime.
-VSCode used as IDE, but any other IDE should be suitable too for this purpose.
+It's based on JavaScript/TypeScript and Node.js runtime, but it can be implemented on lot programming languages and runtimes.
+VSCode used as IDE, but other IDE should be suitable too for this purpose.

+#### Requirements

+* 🔎 Ability to reflect function location in code (https://github.com/midrissi/func-loc)
+* 🗒️ Line note ability in IDE (https://marketplace.visualstudio.com/items?itemName=tkrkt.linenote)